 - Solo Plus: $25 per month for unlimited users, one number, and three extensions

-- Small business: $55 per month for unlimited users, four numbers, and unlimited extensions
+- Small business: $55 per month for unlimited users, four numbers, and unlimited extension

 *Additional numbers cost $9 per month.